Jefferson Davis Memorial Historic Site: History

 Fort Mill, York, Abbeville, and Washington in South Carolina.
 Davis was informed of the surrender at Appomattox on April 13 and of the assassination of Abraham Lincoln on April 18.

-Davis and his remaining members of his party crossed the Savannah River into Georgia on May 3, 1865, headed for the Western and Trans-Mississippi theaters, where Davis hoped to regroup the Confederate military and continue the war.
+Davis and the remaining members of his party crossed the Savannah River into Georgia on May 3, 1865, headed for the Western and Trans-Mississippi theaters, where Davis hoped to regroup the Confederate military and continue the war.
 Davis arrived in Washington in Wilkes County on the same day, and dissolved the Confederate government there.
 By May 6, Davis reached Sandersville, and on May 7 he met his wife, Varina, and their children.
 With Union troops in close pursuit, Davis and his family fled through Wilcox County.

 On the evening of May 9, Davis and his party reached Irwinville, in Irwin County, and camped in a pine forest (present-day Jefferson Davis Memorial Historic Site), unaware that Union soldiers were nearby.
 At dawn the next day, they were surrounded by the 1st Wisconsin Cavalry and the 4th Michigan Cavalry.
 The two Union regiments were unaware of each other's presence and engaged in a brief firefight (in which two cavalrymen died) before the forces realized that they had been shooting at one another.
 Davis attempted to flee to a nearby creek before being arrested by a Michigan cavalryman.
 Captured along with Davis and his wife were his private secretary Harrison, Postmaster General John Henninger Reagan, several other aides, and supply weapons and ambulances.

 Davis was charged with treason and held in Fort Monroe, Virginia for two years, before being released.